 ~ If you’re eyeing a really nice ornament, wait until it gets closer to Christmas and you might find it on sale.
 This brings me to my next tip…

 ~ Buy your decorations after the holidays!
 It’s amazing how discounted decorations are after the New Year.
 Two years ago I bought my stocking holders from Pottery Barn for 40% off after Christmas.

 ~ Check out discount stores, like Dollar Tree or Home Goods.
 I bought my stockings and tree skirt from Dollar Tree.
-The tree skirt is always covered with presents, so it’s not really visible anyways.
+The tree skirt is always covered with presents, so it’s not really visible anyway.
 Every time I look at our stockings hanging over the fireplace I’m happy that I only paid $1 for each.
 That way I can use the extra cash I saved for what really matters – stuffing the stocking!

 ~ Use nature and what you already have at home.
-The pinecones I have on my fireplace mantle are from every camping trip my husband and I have gone on.
+The pinecones I have on my fireplace mantle are from every camping trip I have gone on.
 Not only are they a nice decoration, but they also bring back positive memories.
 The mason jars I filled with acorns are the same ones I use for flowers throughout the year.
 Reusing and repurposing what you already have will save you money, but might require a bit of imagination.
 It’s all part of the fun!